ARM-software/arm-trusted-firmware/docs/threat_model/threat_model.rst

 - There are no Root and Realm worlds.
 These are introduced by :ref:`Realm Management Extension (RME)`.

+  The :ref:`Threat Model for TF-A with Arm CCA support` covers these types of configurations.

 - No experimental features are enabled.
 We do not consider threats that may come from them.